ehamberg/gtdguide/src/lyagtd.markdown

 By only having items which really *are* time and date sensitive on your ~~calendar~~ it will be more useful, since it will actually tell you the things you *have* to do a certain day without being "diluted" with other items.
-The thing you *want* to do will be on your @@next actions@@ list any way, so you will be reminded about it and have the chance to do it anyway.
+The thing you *want* to do, but that doesn't need to be done at a certain time will be on your @@next actions@@ list any way, so you will be reminded about it and have the chance to do it anyway.

 # Weekly review

-Allen calls the weekly review a "critical factor for success" and he is not joking.
-If you start using the GTD framework and you are not a robot, things will start to slip.
+David Allen's book on "GTD" calls the weekly review a "critical factor for success" and he is not joking.
+If you start using the GTD framework and you aren't a robot, things will start to slip.
 You will complete the next action of a project and forget to add a new "next action" for that project.
 You will forget to remove next actions that you--if you really thought about it--know that you won't do in the near future because more important things have shown up, and so on.

 *The weekly review* should be done--you guessed it--once per week.
 It will take a while, so you should ideally set off some time in advance, for example Friday